cyberark/ACLight/README.md

 # ACLight
-A tool for advanced discovery of Privileged Accounts - it includes Shadow Admins.
+A tool for advanced discovery of Privileged Accounts - including Shadow Admins.
 ACLight2 is the improved version of the tool.

 # Shadow Admins Research